suryanshsingh-creator/college/README.md

 # Personal Expense Tracker (Python)

 A simple, modular, and beginner-friendly console-based Expense Tracker.
-Built as part of the *Build Your Own Project* evaluation.

 ## Features
 - Add, delete, and view expenses